Skip to main content

 Real World: Put the Pedal to the Metal

-This page titled 6.5: Diameter or Radius of a Circle Given Circumference is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.5: Diameter or Radius of a Circle Given Circumference is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation